nathanhleung/blog-old.nathanhleung.com/_posts/2015-12-26-getting-started-with-the-mean-stack.md

 comments: true
 tags: [nodejs]
 ---
-Welcome to the MEAN stack tutorial.
 We'll be using the MEAN today with Angular 2.0 to create a rudimentary todo app.
+This todo app will be able to store todos in a MongoDB database, access those todos via a REST API built with Express, and display those todos in a single page application built with the latest Angular 2.0 beta (beta.0).

-## What We'll Be Building
+## The Final Product
 Demo: [Angular 2 Todo App](https://angular2-todo-app.herokuapp.com/)

 ![Angular 2 Todo App](https://i.imgur.com/XNrMc0O.png)

-## What We're Using
+## MEAN Stack Recap

 A quick review: MEAN Stack is comprised of [MongoDB](https://www.mongodb.org/), [Express.js](http://expressjs.com/), [AngularJS](https://angular.io/) and [Node.js](https://nodejs.org/).
 MongoDB is a database, Express.js provides routing support (i.e. mapping URLs to the correct destination/action), AngularJS allows for a model-view-controller architecture on the client side (in this case, it allows the client to communicate with the Express.js-based API), and Node.js is the engine that allows us to run Javascript code on the server in the first place.